GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

     image in your home directory (if necessary, you may reclaim 6GB afterwards by deleting the OVA file).

-  - Start Virtual Box, eg. by going to ``Launchpad`` in the tray at the bottom of the screen, typing *virt* in the search box and pressing the VirtualBox icon).
+  - Start the "VirtualBox" application.

     .. figure:: file_menu.png
        :align: center